Terracotta Army: Pits

 Four main pits approximately 7 m deep have since been uncovered in the site excavations.
-These are located approximately 1.5 km east of the burial mound.
+These are located approximately 1500 m east of the burial mound.
 The soldiers within were laid out as if to protect the tomb from the east, where the Qin Emperor's conquered states lay, and were discovered 7 m below the excavation level.

 Pit 1

 Pit 1, which is 230 m long and 62 m wide, contains the main army of more than 3,000 figures.
 It is the largest of the four pits and has eleven parallel corridors, most more than 3 m wide and paved with small bricks with a wooden ceiling supported by large beams and posts.
 This design was also used for the tombs of nobles and would have resembled palace hallways when built.
 The wooden ceilings were covered with reed mats and layers of clay for waterproofing, and then mounded with more soil raising them about 2 to 3 m above the surrounding ground level when completed.